gayatritorati/LAPTOP_RENTAL/README.md

 Project Description:

-CRM Application on Laptop rentals is about delivering the items to the customers by rental purpose.
-It leverages the power of customer relationship management (CRM) to enhance customer experiences, optimize store operations, and improve overall efficiency.
-Additionally to these, we also need to do an effective CRM i.e via communicating through email with the potential customers identified.
+The Laptop Rentals CRM Application focuses on delivering rental items to customers, enhancing their experience through effective customer relationship management.
+This system not only improves store operations and streamlines processes but also ensures efficient communication with potential customers via targeted emails to foster strong customer connections.